veler/AlgorithmSimulator/README.md

 # Algorithm Simulator
-This is a `prototype` of a portable algorithm simulator based on the architecture of [SoftwareZator](http://softwarezator.velersoftware.com/).
+This is a `prototype` of a portable algorithm interpreter based on the architecture of [SoftwareZator](http://softwarezator.velersoftware.com/).

 ## What Is The Concept